Stars1233/Neuraxon/readme.md

 **A complete artificial life simulation powered by Neuraxon networks!**

-* 2.01 version update:
+* 2.01 version update: Added Metabolic Rate to the network parameters and calculations replacing  death by inactivity
-- Added Metabolic Rate to the network parameters and calculations replacing  death by inactivity
+* 2.02 version update: Fixed the Dopamine LTD and LTP thresholds to prevent always-on depression and always-on potentiation

 The **Neuraxon Game of Life 2.0 ** is a sophisticated demonstration of the framework's capabilities in an evolutionary, multi-agent environment.
 Each agent (called an "NxEr") is controlled by its own Neuraxon network, allowing emergent behaviors and evolutionary dynamics.